eriknyquist/deep_space_trader/README.rst

 * **Buy/upgrade battle fleet**: Buying this item for the first time gives the player a battle fleet, which increases the chances of the player winning battles against planets that resist destruction, or when being robbed while travelling between planets.
-Subsequent purchases of this item upgrade the battle fleet through levels 1-10.
+Subsequent purchases of this item upgrade the battle fleet, which increases the chances of the player winning battles against pirates or against planets that resist destruction.
+  The battle fleet can be upgraded 9 times, from level 1 to level 10.

   * *Battle fleet level 0 (no battle fleet)*: 1% chance of winning battles
   * *Battle fleet level 1*: 10% chance of winning battles
-  * *Battle fleet level 2*: 15% chance of winning battles
+  * *Battle fleet level 2*: 20% chance of winning battles
-  * *Battle fleet level 3*: 20% chance of winning battles
+  * *Battle fleet level 3*: 30% chance of winning battles
-  * *Battle fleet level 4*: 25% chance of winning battles
+  * *Battle fleet level 4*: 40% chance of winning battles
-  * *Battle fleet level 5*: 35% chance of winning battles
+  * *Battle fleet level 5*: 50% chance of winning battles
-  * *Battle fleet level 6*: 50% chance of winning battles
+  * *Battle fleet level 6*: 60% chance of winning battles
-  * *Battle fleet level 7*: 65% chance of winning battles
+  * *Battle fleet level 7*: 70% chance of winning battles
   * *Battle fleet level 8*: 80% chance of winning battles
-  * *Battle fleet level 9*: 95% chance of winning battles
+  * *Battle fleet level 9*: 90% chance of winning battles
   * *Battle fleet level 10*: 99% chance of winning battles

 * **Increase warehouse limit**: Buying this item will increase by 1 the number of warehouse trips